-amount shifters for each benchmark based on the projected total dynamic cycle savings of each.
+We investigate the impact of having up to two fixed-amount hardware shifters in lieu of a variable-amount shifter, as shown in Table 2.
+We decided which are the best two fixed-amount shifters for each benchmark based on the projected total dynamic cycle savings of each.
 Note that this calculation accounts for the fact that any shift operation that requires a multiple of one of hardware shift-amounts may be implemented through a software routine that calls the hardware shifters an appropriate number of times.
 From the table it is apparent that left and right logical shifts of 1 bit are the most beneficial, followed by shifts of 24-bits.
-We also report the increase in dynamic cycles relative to the default implementation with software multiplication (and a variableamount hardware shifter).
+We also report the increase in dynamic cycles relative to the default implementation with software multiplication (and a variable-amount hardware shifter).
 The increase in cycles ranges to negligible for 5 benchmarks to a worst case of 2.58 for DES, and a mean increase of 1.57 across all benchmarks which seems to be reasonable enough to be exploited as an area/performance trade-off.
 Finally, we report the percentage of original shifts that are not fully translated to a number of fixed-function shifts instructions but rather require software routines (that may in turn use the fixed-function hardware shifters, in particular for divisions).